webit-de/dhl-bcs/README.md

  log: false # If log is set, you get all logging (with request and response XML) to your standard logger. (defaults to true) }
 ```

+### Where do I get all these numbers?
+If you are confused about all the number and credential stuff here is a short explanation.

+DHL uses a customer integration gateway (cig) for its services.
+You have to register your app first at the developer portal of dhl, define an app_id and get a token for that.
+`api_user` is your app_id and `api_pwd` is the token you get.
+This is basically needed to communicate with the DHL services.

+To identify as a BCS user you have to give your credentials of the BCS website as `user` and `signature`.

+The billing works with a number (Abrechnungsnummer) with 14 chars that consists of three parts.
+The first 10 digits are your EKP (Einheitliche Kunden- und Produktnummer) that you get from your DHL contract.

+The next 2 digits are product dependent (Verfahren), so you don't have to specify it, because they are known if you specify a product at the shipment.

+The last 2 chars, the participation_number (Teilnahme-Nummer) can be digits or uppercase characters.
+This is contract dependent and used to specify billing conditions.

 ### Create shipments